4.2(2,435)

 Adventure Activities Package

-• Activities: Snorkeling, kayaking, sandboarding, dolphin feeding, marine cruises, and guided tours.
+• Activities: Snorkelling, kayaking, sandboarding, dolphin feeding, marine cruises, and guided tours.

-• Inclusions: Equipment hire, guided instruction, resort access, and meals (depending on tour).
+• Inclusions: Equipment hire, guided instruction, resort access, and meals.

-• Best for: Visitors wanting an action-packed day with everything organized for them
+• Best for: Visitors wanting an action-packed day with everything organized and a mix of guided and self-paced activities.

 Recommended experience